shingetsu-gou/shingetsu-gou/README.md

 3. Gou can try to open port by uPnP and NAT-PMP.
 You can enable this function by setting enable_nat:true in [Gateway]  in saku.ini, which is false by default, but is true in attached saku.ini in binary.
 4. URL for 2ch interface /2ch_hoehoe/subject.txt in saku is /2ch/hoehoe/subject.txt in Gou.
 5. files in template directory are not compatible with Gou and Saku.
 The default template directory name in Gou is "gou_template/".
-6. files below are not used in Gou.
+6. Duplicate files are not used. i.e. files below are not used in Gou.
 	* in cache directory
 		* body directory
+		* attach directory
 		* count.stat
 		* dat.stat
 		* size.stat